zenglongGH/stm32f4-CANopen-project/README.md

-stm32f4-empty-project
+stm32f4-CANopen-project
 =====================

-An empty project with all the boilerplate to start developing with stm32f4.
+An empty project with all the boilerplate to start developing with stm32f4 and canopen-node

 Change the output file name in app/module.mk